Connect with others who understand.

 Online resources and tools can also help you find financial assistance for your medical bills.
 These are offered by charitable or nonprofit organizations that provide funding for certain medical expenses.
 Some resources for finding programs include:

-• FundFinder — This resource is accessible via the web or a phone app, developed by the Patient Access Network Foundation.
+• FundFinder, available on the web or as a phone, is developed by the PAN Foundation.
 It will notify you when financial assistance (for medication, doctors’ visits, travel expenses, and insurance premiums) from charitable organizations becomes available.

-• BenefitsCheckUp — This is a free service from the National Council on Aging.
-It allows seniors to search for benefits programs that help in covering a range of expenses, from health care to housing.
+• BenefitsCheckUp is a free service from the National Council on Aging.
+It allows older adults to search for benefits programs that help cover a range of expenses, including health care and housing.

 If you have health insurance but need assistance with copayments (sometimes called “copays”) for medical visits, you can ask your hospital or clinic directly about your options to pay.